There are four important steps to file your taxes as a rideshare driver.

-1. Do some research to understand how self-employment taxes work.
+1. Learn how self-employment taxes work.

 You pay self-employment taxes in addition to your regular income taxes.
 This means you may have a larger tax bill when you file.
 The Roadmap to Rideshare Taxes Cheat Sheet explains self-employment tax concepts in an easy-to-follow map.